thomsmed/ios-examples/ErrorResponder/README.md

     case abort
 }

-public protocol ErrorResponder: AnyObject {
+@MainActor public protocol ErrorResponder: AnyObject {
     var parent: (any ErrorResponder)? { get set }

+    @discardableResult
     func respond(to error: any Error) async -> ErrorEvaluation }

+@MainActor public struct RespondToErrorAction {
+    let respondToError: (any Error) async -> ErrorEvaluation

+    @discardableResult
+    func callAsFunction(_ error: any Error) async -> ErrorEvaluation {
+        return await respondToError(error)
+    }
+}

+public struct RespondToErrorActionEnvironmentKey: EnvironmentKey {
+    public static let defaultValue: RespondToErrorAction = RespondToErrorAction { _ in assertionFailure("Unhandled error")
+        return .proceed
+    }
+}

+public extension EnvironmentValues {
+    var respondToError: RespondToErrorAction {
+        get { self[RespondToErrorActionEnvironmentKey.self] }
+        set { self[RespondToErrorActionEnvironmentKey.self] = newValue }
+    }
+}

+public extension View {
+    func respondToError(_ respondToError: @escaping (any Error) async -> ErrorEvaluation) -> some View {
+        environment(\.respondToError, RespondToErrorAction(respondToError: respondToError))
+    }
+}
 ```

-However how you manage navigation in your application, "branching points" can implement this protocol to both handle Errors and pass them along further up the "chain".
+However how you manage navigation in your application, "branching points" can implement the ErrorResponder protocol (or use/set the `respondToError` SwiftUI Environment value) to both handle Errors and pass them along further up the "chain".
 Wether you manager navigation purely in SwiftUI, UIKit or using a pattern like Coordinators.

-This project includes an example using SwiftUI, but can easily be adopted in UIKit applications as well.
+This project includes an example using SwiftUI with ViewModels, but can easily be adopted in UIKit applications as well.

-One could imagine various ErrorResponder chains:
+One could easily imagine various ErrorResponder chains:

 - ErrorResponder chain in a pure SwiftUI app, where ViewModels form the chain.
+All adopting the ErrorResponder protocol.
+- ErrorResponder chain in a pure SwiftUI app, where Views form the chain.
+All using and/or setting the `respondToError` SwiftUI Environment value.
 - ErrorResponder chain in a pure UIKit app, where ViewModels and Coordinators form the chain.
+All adopting the ErrorResponder protocol.
 - ErrorResponder chain in a pure UIKit app, where UIViewControllers form the chain.
+All adopting the ErrorResponder protocol.
+- ErrorResponder chain in a mixed UIKit and SwiftUI app, where the chain is formed by Views and `UIViewControllers`.
+SwiftUI Views use and/or set the `respondToError` SwiftUI Environment value, while `UIHostingControllers` form a bridge between UIKit and SwiftUI by adopting the ErrorResponder protocol and setting the `respondToError` SwiftUI Environment value of their `rootView`.
 - ErrorResponder chain in a mixed UIKit and SwiftUI app, where ViewModels, Services, Coordinators and the AppDelegate form the chain.
-- ErrorResponder chain in a mixed UIKit and SwiftUI app, where the AppDelegate and UIViewControllers form the chain.
+All adopting the ErrorResponder protocol.